 - Pulse the granulated sugar into superfine sugar.
 Use a food processor or blender.

-- Set some of the superfine sugar aside.
+- Set 1 cup of the superfine sugar aside.
 You’ll add it to the egg whites.

 - Add cake flour and salt to food processor.
 Pulse them with the remaining sugar.
 This aerates the dry ingredients.